Chilled Two Melon Soup with Balsamic-marinated Strawberries and Sour Cream

 Creamed spinach was one of those special-occasion side dishes my mom served up as kids.
 Although she usually worked with frozen spinach, which is fine, it’s even better using fresh spinach.

 In “Sara Moulton Cooks at Home” I included “four quick chicken recipes” that all start with the same easy prep and become entirely different entrees once the sauce ingredients are added.
 This is one of them.

 Radish and Orange Salad with Peppery Orange Dressing

 Radishes just don’t get enough love; I have no idea why.
 They are peppery and sweet, crunchy and refreshing.
 Add oranges, arugula, and olives for a great salad.

 I am wild about mushrooms of all kinds and encourage you to substitute your favorites for the ones I’ve built into this recipe—although you might want to keep the dried porcini for their extraordinarily concentrated flavor.

 Eggplant Rollatini with Four Cheeses

-This recipe improves on the traditional version by roasting the eggplant rather than frying it making it a lot easier to prepare and lower in fat.
-If you don't have the time to make homemade tomato sauce, you can substitute your favorite prepared brand.
+This recipe improves on the traditional version by roasting the eggplant rather than frying so it a lot easier to prepare and lower in fat.
+If you don't have the time to make the sauce, substitute your favorite prepared brand.